papasanimohansrinivas/jekyll-now/_posts/2021-05-19-side-projects-stock-market-trading-ideas.md

 # Programming Side of things

 First u need to have a google cloud developer account to access google sheets api.

 Then we need to make requests library call to yahoo page and extract tables by observing html page of website

 ![Screenshot from 2021-05-19 23-29-19](https://user-images.githubusercontent.com/13809378/118861696-6b82c880-b8fa-11eb-8f04-76550e925457.png)

+Now we extract  the tables from html page with beautiful soup python library.

+We also derive change of price compared to month beginning and every week beginning using pandas python library.

+Then google provides api to modify ur google sheet with help of python api calls to their google sheets.

+I may elaborately explain this process in future posts.

+# Future scope

+I am more than willing to colloborate (work) with anyone to bring their stock market ideas to a reality.

+Infact i am writing this post may be for this sole purpose.I am excited about new oppurtunities this could bring.

+I have 6 years of writing python scripts and scaling servers in AWS cloud .
+Little experience in big data these days.